Who is this article for?

 CrashPlan for Enterprise, no.

 This article applies to Code42 cloud environments.

 Other available versions:

 Code42 Alerts let you know when important data may be leaving your company.
 You can also use Alerts to view or update the different alert rules you have in your Code42 environment that trigger these notifications.

 This article is a reference guide with detailed descriptions of each item in Code42's Alerts.
 For information on creating and configuring security alerts, see Create and manage alerts.

 - To work with alerts, you must have roles that provide the necessary permissions.
-We recommend you use the roles in our use case for adding users to detection lists.
+We recommend you use the roles in our use case for investigating suspicious file activity.

-If you have the Code42 Diamond product plan, you must be licensed for at least one cloud service to see cloud-related file activity.
+You must connect at least one cloud service to Code42 to see cloud-related file activity.

 File events for Forensic Search and Alerts appear within 15 minutes of the file activity, while file events in the Risk Exposure dashboard and the User Profile may take up to an hour to appear.
 As a result, you may see that the file event counts in alert notifications and Forensic Search differ from the event counts in the Risk Exposure dashboard and the Departing Employees and High Risk Employees User Profiles.